spettersson/splunk4patientprivacy/README.md

 The purpose of this repository is to help organizations harness the power of the market-leading SIEM **Splunk Enterprise Security** to protect the confidentiality, integrity, and availability of patient data, and ensure policy compliance.

-## 📌 What You'll Find Here
+## 📌 What Type Of Content You Will Find Here

 ### 🔍 Detections
-Detections designed to work together to identify staff members and patients with elevated risk that may potentially indicate an incident.
-They fall into two categories:
+A collection of detections designed to work together to surface staff members and patients with elevated risk — potentially indicating a privacy or security incident.
+Detections are organized into two categories:

-- **Observation** – Correlates events to detect observations, where each observation reflects a notable behaviour - i.e., something worth observing but that not necessarily is a sign of a policy violation.
+- **Event-based detections** –  Correlate events to identify intermediate findings that reflects a notable behavior.
+An observation may not be an incident on its own, but it’s worth tracking.
-- **Alert** – Aggregates observations and assesses risk, to generate high-fidelity alerts.
+- **Finding-based detections** – Group related observations and assess risk to generate findings.
+A finding is a higher-confidence alert that may indicate an actual incident.

 ### 📊 Dashboards
-Prebuilt Splunk dashboards for visualizing, reviewing, and investigating observations and alerts.
+Prebuilt Splunk dashboards that complement the out-of-box dashboards provided by Splunk Enterprise Security.